ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

   is interpreted as "0 or more whitespace is allowed here".
   This can also be expressed as `\s*`, but whitespace is much easier to read and this circumstance repeatedly occurs in correct answers.
-  Stylistically there will often be a space at the beginning of a line to indicate that spaces are optional there, but you don't *have* to format text this way.
+* You *can* use a space at the beginning of a line to mean "0 or more spaces" but many YAML formats can't be used if there is a space at the beginning of a line.
+If you want to indicate "0 or more spaces" at the beginning of a line, we suggest using `\s*` followed by a space (this is optimized).
-* If your answer is in JavaScript, you probably want to begin the answer with a space to indicate "0 or more spaces are allowed here".
+* If your answer is in JavaScript, you probably want to begin the answer with `\s*` followed by space to indicate "0 or more spaces are allowed here".
   Most tokens should also be separated by a space, to indicate that they're allowed.
-* Use \s to match a whitespace character, use \x20 for a space character.
+* Use \s to match one whitespace character, use \x20 to match only and specifically a space character.
-  Append "+" to either if you want to require "1 or more".
+  As usual, append "+" to either if you want to require "1 or more".

 Most YAML forms don't permit leading spaces.
 If you want to express at the beginning of a line that you want to match 0 or more spaces, use